zairahira/JavaScript-cheat-sheet/README.md

     }

-## logical order
+## Logical order

-the sequence of execution is top down
+The sequence of execution is top down

-## case statements
+## Case statements

     switch (expression) {
       case value1: